jruels/packer-tf/labs/packer-build/index.md

 * Build an AWS image (AMI)

 ### Overview
-Packer can build images for many platforms other than AWS, but AWS requires no additional software installed on your computer and their free-tier makes it free to use for most people.
+Packer can build images for many platforms other than AWS, but AWS requires no additional software installed on your computer, and their free-tier makes it free to use for most people.
 This is why we chose to use AWS for the example.

 ### Install Packer
 The first thing we need to do is install Packer.
 To install the latest version (1.7.0), run the following: